-- chainer.
-Initializer class instance. - Python or NumPy scalar. - A callable that takes an array (numpy.ndarray or cupy.ndarray) and feeds the initial data into it. - None, in which case the default initializer is used.
+- chainer.Initializer class instance. - Python or NumPy scalar or numpy.ndarray. - A callable that takes an array (numpy.ndarray or cupy.ndarray) and feeds the initial data into it. - None, in which case the default initializer is used.
 Unless explicitly specified, it is LeCunNormal with scale value 1.